mikhae1/k8s-tools/README.md

 # URL Checker

-This Go program reads a file containing a list of URLs and makes a GET request to each URL, and outputs the response code and the url.
+This Go program reads a file containing a list of URLs, makes a parallel GET requests to each URL, and outputs the response codes for them.

 ## Usage